math-fehr/fast-wfc/README.md

 make install
 ```

-This will install the library `fastwfc` using CMake, and also compile a example code in `example/`.
+will install the library `fastwfc` and `fastwfc_static` using CMake:

+# Run the examples

 ```
 cd example/
+cmake .
+make
 ./wfc_demo
 ```